Loop Shaping of Hybrid Motion Control with Contact Transition: Experimental case study

 The measured displacement response $x(t)$ and the feedback control value $u(t)$ are shown in Fig. \ref{fig:ExpContact} (a) and (b), respectively.
 One can recognize that the stiff control $C_s$ reaches the back reference position (for $t > 10$ sec), thus ploughing the mechanical tool into the soft environment, cf. Fig. \ref{fig:expsetup} (a).
 Its control value falls below the set threshold and represents the corresponding force required to penetrate into the grape.
 Quite the opposite, the viscous control $C_v$, activated by exceeding the threshold value, provides a slightly repulsive response which can be associated with certain elasticity of the grape surface, cf. Fig. \ref{fig:expsetup} (b).
-The controller $C_v$ maintains the contact position while the control value has a zero mean and almost the same high frequency pattern as the $C_s$ control; this is due to the sensor noise and the corresponding output derivative.
+The controller $C_v$ maintains the contact position while the control value has a zero mean and almost the same high frequency pattern as the $C_s$ control has; this is due to the sensor noise and the corresponding output derivative.
 A slightly differing behavior can be seen in case of the viscoelastic controller $C_{ve}$.
 Due to a sufficiently large control error $e(t)$ for $t > 11$ sec and, at the same time, the used control saturation in $C_{ve}$, the motion system does not penetrate into the grape, but presses it further with the corresponding threshold magnitude.

-Here we recall that at steady-state, the control value is proportional to the disturbance force coming from the environment.
+The illustrative videos of two of the control experiments reported above, i.e. with the 'stiff' (PID) control \eqref{eq:4:2} and the 'soft' viscous control \eqref{eq:4:3}, can be found online at